NCEAS/metadig-engine/docs/developer-guide.md

 ### Running on Kubernetes

-See the *MetaDIG Engine Kubernetes Operations Manual* for information on how to deploy metadig-engine on Kubernetes.
+See the [operations manual](operations-manual.md) for information on how to deploy metadig-engine on Kubernetes.

 ## Testing metadig-engine {#running}

 metadig-engine reads assessment suites, checks, configuration and data files from the metadig-engine working directory.
 The metadig-engine working directory is always located at /opt/local/metadig.
 When running metadig-engine is run locally, this directory is simply /opt/local/metadig on the local system.
 When running metadig-engine inside a Docker container, this directory is typically mapped to an external persistent volume.
-For example, /opt/local/metadig inside the container might be mapped to /data/metadig on the maching running Docker.
+For example, /opt/local/metadig inside the container might be mapped to /data/metadig on the machine running Docker.

 ### Junit Tests